uNetworking/uWebSockets/fuzzing/README.md

-# Fuzz-testing of various parsers and mocked examples
+# Fuzz-testing of various parsers, mocked examples and system libraries

 A secure web server must be capable of receiving mass amount of malicious input without misbehaving or performing illegal actions, such as stepping outside of a memory block or otherwise spilling the beans.